Ph.d. Students have the option of two different tracks. The process of obtaining a Ph.D. degree in ISE is as follows:

 After passing the GE, students should then form a Ph.D.
 Supervisory Committee.
 This should consist of at least four members including your faculty advisor, at least one additional faculty member from the ISE department, and at least one external faculty member.
 Once you have formed your supervisory committee, students should then prepare a plan of study that reflects your specialization area, and be approved by your Supervisory Committee.

-Ph.D. students will take a combined Qualifying Examination and Dissertation Proposal (QE/DP) after the end of your second year of study, in which students are responsible for scheduling the date, time and location with their Supervisory Committee.
+Ph.D. students will take the QE in combination with their Dissertation Proposal defense (QE/DP) after the end of their second year of study.
+Students are responsible for scheduling the date, time and location with their Supervisory Committee.
 Students will need to see the Graduate Advisor, Lorraine White, once they have selected a date and time for their dissertation in order to ensure proposal documents are prepared ahead of time.

 Students will need to prepare a Dissertation Proposal (DP) of approximately 6-10 pages (12 point font, inch margins, single-spacing) that describes their proposed dissertation research.
 This DP is intended to demonstrate knowledge of the context of students’ current research.
 The following structure should be used: